viur-framework/viur-docs/source/training.rst

 - :meth:`server.db.Query.filter` sets a filtering to one attribute to a query,
 - :meth:`server.db.Query.order` sets an ordering to one or multiple attributes within a query,
 - :meth:`server.db.Query.cursor` sets a cursor on a query,
-- :meth:`server.db.Query.mergeExternalFilter` can be used as a safer alternative to apply multiple filters with an ordering from a dict with just one function call,
+- :meth:`server.db.Query.mergeExternalFilter` can be used as a safe alternative to apply multiple filters supplied by an untrusted source,
 - :meth:`server.db.Query.getCursor` returns the next cursor of a query.

 ---------